jamesgrady/CS4380-4320-Final-Project/S18-PhiSigmaPi.md

 ```

 ### 10. All member points grouped by student_id and then point type (name, point_type, num_of_point per type)
+> Useful for members who wish to see how many points they have.
+Points are very important to being a Phi Sigma Pi member.

 ```sql
 SELECT
     m.student_id,